DB2-Limited/awesome-cheats/backend/nginx.md

 ### Try Files & Named Locations

-__try_files__ directive can be used in __server__ context applying to all incoming requestst or inside individual __location__ context.
+__try_files__ directive can be used in __server__ context applying to all incoming requestst or inside individual __location__ contexts.
 It allows us to have Nginx checking a resource to respond with in any number of locations relative to the root directive.
 Syntax:
 ```css
 try_files <path 1> <path 2> final;
 ```